Chinorea/snowball/README.md

    ```
 ## Usage

+### Getting Started
-To start the application:
+To start the application locally:
 ```bash
 npm start
 ```

+### Accessing the Application

-### As a Resident:
+### Residents:
-1. **Sign-Up**:
+- **Sign-Up**:
-   Register either your credential or Sign up using your google account to access application as a User.
+  - Register using your credentials or a Google account.

-2. **Dashboard Features**:
-   - View account balance, transaction history, and pre-orders.
-   - Add items to your shopping cart.
-   - Search

-3. **Auction House**:
-   - Place bids on exclusive or special items.
-   - Enhance engagement and foster community participation.

----
+  - Log in to access features like shopping, vouchers, missions, and auctions.

-### As an Admin:
+### Admins:
-- **Login Credentials**:
+- **Default Admin Credentials**:
   - **User**: `admin@gmail.com`
-  - **Password**: `123123`
+  - **Password**: `12341234`
+- Access admin tools for managing users, inventory, and reports.

+## Navigation Guide

+### For Residents:
+- **Dashboard**:
+   - View your points balance, transaction history, and pre-orders.
+   - Search, browse, and add items to your cart or pre-order unavailable products.
+- **Vouchers**:
+  - View voucher balance and voucher details.
+  - View QR code of each voucher.
+  - View redeemed voucher history.
+- **Missions**:
+  - Enroll in missions to earn points or voucher.
+  - Track completion statuses.
+- **Auction House**:
+  - Place bids on exclusive items and track your auction history.

+### For Admins:
+- **User Management**:
+  - Add, edit, suspend users, and manage user roles or points.
+- **Requests**:
+  - Approve or reject product and pre-order requests.
+- **Missions**:
+  - Create and manage user missions and track progress.
+  - Approve user mission completion.
+  - Generate custom vouchers with specific rewards and expiration dates.
+- **Reports**:
+  - Generate summaries of weekly requests and inventory levels.
-- **Admin Features**:
+- **Inventory**:
-  - Configure user permissions and product pricing.
+  - Add, edit, and manage stock or product details.
+  - View movement of Inventory log
+- **Auctions**:
-  - Upload and manage auction items.
+  - Create, manage, and close auctions for exclusive items.

-  - Maintain platform data using streamlined tools.
+## Tips for Efficient Use
+- **Residents**:
+  Check the **Missions** tab regularly for opportunities to earn rewards and points.
+- **Admins**:
+  Leverage the **Reports** feature for data-driven insights into user activity and inventory trends.

 ## Features